-Possible tornado rips through Alabama, causing 'significant damage'
+Tornado rips through Alabama, causing 'significant damage'

 The Jefferson County Emergency Management Agency urged the public to avoid the Fultondale and Center Point areas to allow them to safely continue their operations.

+"On top of road dangers such as power lines and debris...traffic is clogging the roads.
+Once again, PLEASE stay out of the area," the agency tweeted.

-At least 11 school closings were announced for Tuesday, according to the agency.
+At least 11 school closings were announced for Tuesday following the storm, according to the agency.

-According to the NWS, a tornado watch is in effect until 6 a.m. for a number of counties in the area, including Jefferson.
+A tornado watch has since been lifted in Jefferson County but nearby areas including Clanton and western Georgia are still being monitored.

 "We will clear counties early as we can (once storms move past a particular county and the threat has ended)," the NWS wrote on Twitter.